MetalMooseFRC/MetalMoose2018/log.md

 # Driver Base Log
-* This file is a log of the activity on both the Drive station laptops over the course of the FRC 2018 season.
+* This file is a log of the (non-code oriented) activity on both the driver station laptops over the course of the FRC 2018 season.

-## Pre-log (date unknown)
+## Date Unknown
 * Install programs
 	- Eclipse + Java (JDK 1.8 and JRE 1.8)
 	- Google Chrome + Firefox